-According to the FST Graduate Program Handbook, all Ph.D. candidates are required to prepare and defend, within 2 years of starting their Ph.D. program, a research proposal before their Advisory Committee.
-This must be done before the Candidacy Examination.
+According to the FST Graduate Program Handbook, all PhD candidates are required to prepare and defend, within 2 years of starting their Ph.D. program, a research proposal before their Advisory Committee.
+This must be done prior to the Candidacy Examination.

 This form certifies that (Ph.D. candidate's name)

-has satisfactorily completed t he Proposal Defense on Date
+nas satisfactorily completed the Proposal Defense on date

 Proposal Title:

 Advisory Committee:

-Signature - ADVISOR Date
+Signature - ADVISOR date

-Signature Date
+Signature date

-Signature Date
+Signature date

-Signature Date
+Signature date

-Please give a copy of this form to your advisor and the Academic Program Coordinator.
+Please give a copy of this form to your advisor and to the Academic Program Coordinator.